daniel-vandermerwe/mt-terraform/terraform/modules/services/README.md

 Templates play a crucial role in this Terraform configuration, enabling the dynamic generation of deployment configurations based on the specified service type.
 Stored in the `templates/` directory, these templates are selected and rendered according to the `service_type` variable provided.

+### Terraform Configuration for YAML Rendering

+The Terraform configuration utilizes a `locals` block to dynamically render a YAML file.
+This is achieved by using the `templatefile` function, which interpolates variables into a template and produces a rendered output.
+This method is particularly useful for creating configuration files for services or applications that require customization based on environment, deployment parameters, or other conditions.

+### How It Works

+The `locals` block is a construct in Terraform that allows for the definition of local variables.
+These variables can be composed of expressions that make use of input variables, other local variables, or any data accessible in the Terraform configuration.

+We can pass in MORE variables than what the template requires.
+Overflow variables will simply be ignored.
+However EVERY variable in the template MUST EXIST in the local configuration.

 ### Template Structure

 Each template is named to correspond with the service type it represents.
 For example, a template for a `NativeHelm` service type would be named `NativeHelm.yaml.tpl`.
 Terraform's `templatefile` function is utilized within these templates to interpolate variables, thereby generating the final YAML configuration.